David Aston

-David Aston is an actor from Auckland, New Zealand who played the character Rhineheart in the 1999, Hollywood movie The Matrix.
-He also works as presenter for non-broadcast in-house videos, televisions commercials, voiceover artist and singer.
+David Aston is a New Zealand actor, presenter for non-broadcast in-house videos, televisions commercials, voiceover artist and singer.
+He is famous for portraying Rhineheart in The Matrix, Caldor in Legend of the Seeker, Tyldus in Xena: Warrior Princess, and Coloman in Underworld: Rise of the Lycans.

 Early life

 David Aston received Diploma in Drama from University of Auckland, Theatre Corporate.
 His early performance were for Mercury Theatre Corporate at Centrepointe Theatre from 1979 to 1989 where he played Shakespearian roles like King Lear, Macbeth, Petruchio, Oberon.

 Theatre plays

 David Aston has acted in many theatre plays for Mercury Theatre, Auckland Theatre Company, Silo Theatre, Fortune Theatre, Court Theatre.